mewarren/lectures-labs/class-10-js_debugging-wireframe_part_2/lab/README.md

 Here's your other tasks for today/this weekend:

 - Style up the public facing page (**index.html**) to make it appealing to customers.
 NOTE: You **must** use all of the images in the adjacent asset directory.
 Your client insists that you use Every.
 Single.
 One.
+- Refer to the [support doc](../../class-06-dom-objects-domain_modeling\lab\assets\support.md) from earlier this week for more about how your page should be styled.
 - Your public-facing **index.html** page should have all of the things you'd expect such a page to have for such a business: locations with addresses, hours open, contact information, and so us.
 Just do mockups of these things since this is not a real business, of course.
 - You can also mock up references (either links or little sections on the **index.html** page) for things like About Us (company history and mission), Merchandise (sales of t-shirts, mugs, stickers, etc.), links to salmon events like the Salmon Days in Issaquah, etc.